 Apollo enters into monitoring agreements with the portfolio companies of its private equity funds in which it receives periodic fees for assisting the portfolio companies on an ongoing basis with respect to management, operational and other matters Apollo may also receive transaction and closing fees in connection with portfolio company investments, which may be capitalized as cost of investments.
 In the case of unconsummated investments Apollo may recognize potential break-up fees.
-For the years ended December 31, 2009 and 2008, Apollo received monitoring, transaction, closing and break-up fees of \$9.6 million and \$36.2 million respectively, related to the Investment Partnership's investments in private equity co-investments and opportunistic investments.
+For the three months ended June 30, 2010 and 2009, Apollo received monitoring, transaction, closing and break-up fees of \$4.0 million and \$1.6 million, respectively, related to the Investment Partnership's investments in private equity co-investments and opportunistic investments.
+For the six months ended June 30, 2010 and 2009, Apollo received monitoring, transaction, closing and break-up fees of \$6.5 million and \$3.7 million, respectively, related to the Investment Partnership's investments in private equity co-investments and opportunistic investments.